manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 # Lists, Fragments, and Conditional Rendering

 You have learned a lot about React so far.
-You now know why we need **props**, what **state** is and how it differs from **props**, you've learned how to implement a React component as well as to differentiate between a React **component** and a React **element**.
+You now know why we need **props**, what **state** is and how it differs from **props**.
+You've learned how to implement a React component as well as to differentiate between a React **component** and a React **element**.
 You also learned how to use **JSX** to accurately depict the tree of elements that's being rendered and how you can leverage **lifecycle methods** to react to changes in our data.
 All of these lay the groundwork for simple React applications.

-But there a few details that we have not examined yet and which have not been mentioned so far \(or not explained in detail\).
+But there are a few details that we have not yet examined \(or not explained in detail\).
 However, these details will become more relevant the more complex our applications get.

 **Lists** \(as in working with data arrays\), so-called **Refs** \(which are references to the DOM representation of a React element\), **Fragments** \(a special component that does not leave traces or elements in the output\) and **Conditional Rendering** based on props and state are part of these details and will thus be examined in this section.